Guyungy/StreaMonitor/README.md

 | StripChat      | `SC`         | XHamsterLive,...            |                        | Yes                   |
 | StripChat VR   | `SCVR`       |                             | for VR videos          | No                    |

-Currently not supported:
-* ImLive (Too strict captcha protection for scraping)
-* LiveJasmin (No nudity in free streams)

-There are hundreds of clones of the sites above, you can read about them on [this site](https://adultwebcam.site/clone-sites-by-platform/).

 ## 要求
 * Python 3